Joel-Rab/Dmorph/README.md

 # Commands

-To morph into another race (Human, in this case)
+To morph into another race (Human, in this case) = .race 1

 Race IDs:
 1. Human